VIC.GOV.AU | Policy and Advisory Library

 • Schools are required to formally report student achievement and progress to parents/carers at least twice per school year for each student enrolled at the school.

-• The report must be a written report (print or digital), be in an accessible form and be easy for parents/carers to understand.
+• The report can be in print or digital form.
+It must be accessible and easy for parents/carers to understand.

-• Schools must report directly against the Victorian Curriculum F–10 achievement standardsExternal Link .
+• Schools must report directly against the Victorian Curriculum F–10 Version 2.0 achievement standards.

 • Both student achievement and progress must be included in the report.
-This means that for each curriculum area taught, the report includes:
+This means that for each curriculum area taught, the report must include:

 • an indication of progress since the curriculum area was last reported on